 Due to the nature of our business, we assess ourselves to have a low risk of modern slavery in our business and supply chains.

-Wildstone has assessed the risk of modern slavery from our supply chain in the UK and EU to be low given the highly regulated nature of the environment in which Group companies are operating.
-Nonetheless, Wildstone has instigated a supplier questionnaire to understand the companies we are contracting with and the workers within our supply chain in order to assess risk at a company level.
+Wildstone has assessed the risk of modern slavery from our supply chain in Australia, UK and EU to below given the highly regulated nature of the locations in which the Group companies operate.Nonetheless, Wildstone has instigated a supplier questionnaire (the ‘Supplier Questionnaire’) to understand the companies we are contracting with and the workers within our supply chain in order to assess risk at a company level.

-The only major supplier not based in the UK or EU in our supply chain is our digital screen supplier that is based in Shenzhen, China.
-China has a vulnerability score of 46 (out of 100) based on the Walk Free global slavery index and the UN has identified widespread evidence of state-sanctioned modern slavery in Tibet and Xinjiang, China, homeland of the Tibetans and Uyghurs.
+Our only major supplier not based in Australia, UK or EU is our digital screen supplier who is a private owned company based in Shenzhen, People’s Republic of China.
+China has a vulnerability score of 46(out of 100) based on the Walk Free global slavery index and the UN has identified widespread evidence of state-sanctioned modern slavery in Tibet and Xinjiang, China, homeland of the Tibetans and Uyghurs.

 Wildstone has adopted the following policies relevant to this statement: